 It’s miso noodle time again, friends.
-If you’ve been with me on this blog for some time, you may have already come across my miso noodle fandom, in the form of these garlicky, life-changing, miso butter noodles.
-They are one of the most popular recipes I’ve ever written, which makes me believe the world must need more miso noodle recipes.
+If you’ve been with me on this blog for some time, you may have already come across my miso noodle obsession, in the form of these garlicky, life-changing, miso butter noodles.
+It’s one of the most popular recipes I’ve ever written, which makes me believe the world must need more miso noodle recipes.
 Well, this one delivers – big time.
 Richness?
 Check.
 Acidity?
 Check.
 Heat?
 CHECK.
 A crispy, fried garnish?
 CHECK!!

 How to make Szechuan miso noodle magic

 Right off the bat, this dish starts out with good news: fried shallots.
 Thinly sliced shallots are flash fried in vegetable oil, which is nowhere near as daunting or messy as it sounds (it literally takes just a few minutes and the oil barely splatters!).
 Once the shallots are done, sprinkled with salt, and resting nearby, some Szechuan peppercorns and crushed red pepper flakes are added to that same oil over low heat.
 10 minutes later, you have a homemade chili oil laced with a mild onion-y flavor and, yes, it’s amazing.
 Here’s what we’re working with:

 If Szechuan peppercorns are new to you, you won’t be mentally correcting me right now on the fact that they are actually a berry.
 They also deliver a lip-tingling heat and a slightly woodsy, citrusy flavor that goes perfectly with sweet miso and heaping bowls of chewy noodles.
 Speaking of miso, here is the brand I use and what the sauce looks like before going into the pan: